 This storage box is meant to be hung on the wall to store daily used items or even display decor inside as well.
 Is there anything wrong with this thrifted gem?
 Not really aside from some wear and tear.
 It just wouldn’t fit my decor…but…I can make it fit. mwahahaha.
 The dark stain and kinda funky finish was making me go bleh.

 Time to make it fit my decor because my expense is a few basic materials and a small amount of time.
 First, I remove the hardware and use my favorite stain-blocking primer to seal all the odor and prevent bleed through.
 Just FYI, that any piece with a cherry or mahogany finish that has had damage to it with scuffs and such will bleed through your paint.
-BOSS primer prevents all that and is an excellent odor barrier for smoke, etc. and prepares a great surface for accepting paint.
+Zinsser BIN primer prevents all that and is an excellent odor barrier for smoke, etc. and prepares a great surface for accepting paint.
 This piece isn’t smoky, but I wanted that stain blocked.

 Once the primer cured for about an hour, it’s time to break out the paint party.
 Woot!
 I wanted a crisp new look with a contrasting interior, so I chose these a soft white for the exterior and soft teal blue for the interior.

 Again, with my triangle brush to get in all those interior corners like a boss, I apply the blue in two coats with time to cure between.

 The outside got two coats as well.
-I debated on painting the filigree metalwork and knob, but I liked their faux patina and decided to leave it as-is.
+Meanwhile, I debated on painting the filigree metalwork and knob, but I liked their faux patina and decided to leave it as-is.
 Here it is after a coat of white wax and a little distressing.

 For me, seeing the new look is like a breath of fresh air.
 The dark stained before was pretty, but I prefer to create as much light as possible in my home.